bruce/lacquer/README.md

 ### How to use the DSL

 Once you've defined a DSL for a class, you can use it anywhere.
-All you need to do is `include` the DSL module definition.
+All you need to do is `include` the DSL definition's mixin.

-Using our example above, this could be done using one of the following:

-1. Include the DSL module defined for the class:
+To do this, you need to understand how Lacquer DSLs are named and looked up.

+#### DSL names and entry points

+When you define a Lacquer DSL, it is given a name.
+Under normal circumstances, the name is an "underscored, demodulized" version of the class name it targets.

+For our example, for instance, the target class is `Photo`, so the DSL name is `:photo`.

+We can get the mixin by calling the `Lacquer.[]` method, like:

-         include Photo::DSL
+    include Lacquer[:photo]

+This will provide the DSL "entry point" method, which has the same name as the DSL:

     photo do
-           # use the DSL
+      # Use the DSL here...
     end

-2. Include the DSL module defined for the class (looking it up using the Lacquer module's `DSL` utility):

-         include Laquer::DSL(Photo)

-         photo do
-           # use the DSL
-         end

-Note: I explain how to use DSL with `yield` instead of `instance_eval` semantics in the "Yield instead Instance Eval" section at the bottom of the README.
-I use the `instance_eval` form in this document for brevity.

-#### DSL names and entry points

-You'll notice that in both of these examples, a `photo` method is what's provided by the module inclusion.
-This is what Lacquer refers to as the DSL "name" (and, when used as a method, the "entry point").
-While the DSL name is usually automatically derived from the target class name (in this example, `Photo`), it can be manually set when defining the DSL by providing a `:name` option.
+If you want to define a DSL with name different than the target class, you cna do it by providing a `:name` option.
 For example, if we defined the DSL using the following:

+    # inside the Photo class
     dsl :version => '1.0', :name => 'snap'

-Then, after including the module, we could use:
+Then, after including the module with `include Lacquer[:snap]`, we could use:

     snap do
       # use the DSL
     end

-A side benefit of the ability to choose a different DSL name manually is that, since the `Lacquer::DSL` method also supports lookup using it,
+A benefit of the ability to choose a different DSL name is the flexibility to switch out the underlying target class.
-eg:

-    include Lacquer::DSL(:photo)

-We could later, after refactoring, move the "photo" DSL to an entirely different class, and maintain backwards compatibility.
+For instance, in this example we could later, after refactoring, move the "photo" DSL to an entirely different class, and maintain backwards
+compatibility:

     class Snapshot
-      include Lacquer::DSL
+      include Lacquer

       dsl :version => '1.0', :name => 'photo' do
         # Modified DSL definition to create a "Snapshot" instance now